 - Snow routes and alternative stops will be called for AM or PM or both depending upon the road conditions or weather forecast.
 Additional District announcements could come out throughout the day as the weather is monitored.

-The district has two options in the event of bad weather: Delay school openings for two hours or close the schools altogether.
-Before deciding which to do, district officials consult with local meteorologists, city transportation officials and PPS transportation staff in the field.
+Delays and closures: The District has two options in the event of bad weather; Delay school openings for two hours or close the schools altogether.
+Before deciding which to do, District officials consult with local meteorologists, city transportation officials and PPS transportation staff in the field.

-The district may close or delay schools at higher elevations while keeping schools at lower elevations open.
+Individual school decisions: The District may close or delay schools at higher elevations while keeping schools at lower elevations open.
 For example, Skyline, West Sylvan and Forest Park might open two hours late with all other schools opening on time.

-The Board of Education has built into the calendar up to three replacement days in the event of school closures.
+Makeup days: The Board of Education has built into the calendar up to five replacement days in the event of school closures.